tankgriffin/ppc-client-tools/GUIDE.md

-PPC Client Setup Guide
-Complete step-by-step process for collecting comprehensive client data with AI assistance
+PPC Client Setup Guide - Enhanced with Claude AI Complete step-by-step process for collecting comprehensive client data with AI-powered strategic intelligence

 🎯 Overview
-This guide walks you through the complete process of setting up a new PPC client using our automated tools plus strategic AI assistance for content creation and analysis.
-Follow each step in order for the best results.
+This guide walks you through the enhanced process of setting up a new PPC client using our automated tools plus Claude AI for strategic intelligence gathering.
+The new workflow replaces manual competitor research with AI-powered analysis.

-Total Time Required: 30-45 minutes per client Tools Used: Free tools + our custom scripts + AI assistance AI Tools Recommended: Claude, ChatGPT, or similar for content generation
+**Total Time Required**: 10 minutes setup + 2-3 hours Claude execution
+**Tools Used**: Enhanced automated scripts + Claude AI for strategic analysis
+**AI Tools Required**: Claude AI (claude.ai) for comprehensive strategic intelligence

+## 🆕 What's New in 2.0
+- **AI-Powered Research**: Replaces manual competitor analysis with Claude AI strategic intelligence
+- **5-Phase Analysis**: Business intelligence, competitive landscape, market gaps, positioning, and campaign strategy
+- **Single Command Workflow**: Complete setup with one command
+- **Strategic Depth**: Professional-grade strategic insights in 2-3 hours vs 15+ hours manually
+- **Customized Prompts**: No more generic templates - everything personalized for your business

 📋 Prerequisites Checklist
 Before starting, ensure you have: